ev3lessons/FLL-Tutorials/CoachCorner/_posts/2018-10-05-Collaboration-and-Compromise.markdown

 **Critical Friends Protocol**

 Think about using more of a process like Critical Friends Protocol:  It takes some of the bad things about typical group brainstorming out of the picture and makes it more collaborative.
 I too coach homeschoolers; I have just started using this, and I like how it helps evens out the different types of personalities.
-It uses timers, gives individuals voice, requires listening, requires asking questions that aren't as likely to hurt people's feelings.
+It uses timers, gives individuals voice, requires listening, requires asking questions that aren't as likely to hurt people's feelings. -  - Linda Frye Stewart

-<a href="https://depts.washington.edu/ccph/pdf_files/CriticalFriends.pdf">Critical Friends</a>  - Linda Frye Stewart
+<a href="https://depts.washington.edu/ccph/pdf_files/CriticalFriends.pdf">Critical Friends</a>

 **Yes, if:**